RashaAbuRkab/BDA_Final_Project/BDA_Final_Project-visionLLM/README.md

 Each retrieved chunk includes a score, so students can see ranking quality and understand:

-**"The retriever ranks chunks by semantic similarity — regardless of whether the original content was text or an image."**
+**"The retriever ranks chunks by semantic similarity, regardless of whether the original content was text or an image."**

 ---